griffio/griffio.github.io/_posts/2021-02-12-Atomic-Kotlin-Review.md

 Setting defaults different from Java will normally please some, like library authors but annoy new comers that don't know why they are prevented from doing something

-The Book covers only a basic example example of Generics and Co-variance and Contra-variance - more detailed explanation - readers will have to go elsewhere
+**The Book covers only a basic** example example of Generics and Co-variance and Contra-variance - more detailed explanation - readers will have to go elsewhere

 Multithreading and Co-routines are not mentioned

 For readers new to JVM languages, they will need to know about type erasure and Kotlin support for somekind of type capture (reification) at compile time

-Overall the Book gives a very readable, well spaced out and thorough walk around Kotlin's core features that are likely to remain in 1.x versions of Kotlin
+**Overall this Book** gives a very readable, well spaced out and thorough walk around Kotlin's core features that are likely to remain in 1.x versions of Kotlin and there is online exercise content to supplement https://www.atomickotlin.com/exercises/

-For more using more advanced features and Android developers would look to more specific books like Effective Kotlin
+For more using more advanced features and Android developers would look to more specific books like [Effective Kotlin](https://griffio.github.io/kotlin/2020/01/10/Effective-Kotlin-Review/)